top of page

 How Can You Prepare for Your Pap Smear?

-1. There’s No Need to Go All Out on Grooming: Let’s start with a myth-buster—you do not need to shave, wax, or do anything special to your pubic hair.
-We have seen it all, and the focus is on your health, not your grooming habits.
+1. There’s No Need to Go All Out on Grooming: Let’s start with a myth-buster: you do not need to shave, wax, or do anything special to your pubic hair.
+We have seen it all; the focus is on your health, not your grooming habits.
 So, come as you are.

 2. Avoid Sexual Intercourse for 24-48 Hours Beforehand: Having sex can wash away or mask cells we need to collect, which could potentially affect your results.